Stock market today: Big Tech carries Wall Street toward record despite worries about a hot economy

 They’re both members of a small group of Big Tech stocks known as the “Magnificent Seven” that have been disproportionately responsible for Wall Street’s run to a record.
 Their huge gains have set expectations very high for their growth, which they need to meet to justify the big runs for their stock prices.

-Apple, another member of the Magnificent Seven, was inching up by 0.1% after erasing an earlier loss.
+Apple, another member of the Magnificent Seven, was falling by 0.4%.
 It also reported better profit than expected.

 In markets abroad, stocks tumbled 1.5% in Shanghai to cap their worst week in five years.
 Worries about a faltering economic recovery and troubles for the real estate industry have made the market one of the world’s worst recently.